On Conjugacy Invariants of $D_{\infty}$-Topological Markov Chains: The Lind Zeta Functions

-A formula for $p_{m,n}(\sigma_X, \varphi)$ which is similar to (\ref{eq: 3.5}) is known \cite{KLP}.
-In order to present it, we need notation: if $M$ is a square matrix, $\Delta_M$ will denote the column vector whose $i$-th coordinates are identical with $i$-th diagonal entries of $M$, that is
+In \cite{KLP}, a similar formula for $p_{m, \delta}(\sigma_X, \varphi)$ is established when $m$ is a positive integer.
+In order to present it, we indicate notation.
+If $M$ is a square matrix, then $\Delta_M$ will denote the column vector whose $i$-th coordinates are identical with $i$-th diagonal entries of $M$, that is